viperproject/prusti-assistant/README.md

 This extension automatically provides inline diagnostics for Rust by calling `prusti-rustc` and parsing the output.

-This can automatically run on save and on startup.
-See the related flag in the settings.
+This can automatically run when you save or open a file, if you enable the related flag in the settings.

+### Commands

+This extension provides the following commands:

+* `Prusti: verify this file` to verify a Rust program;
+* `Prusti: install or update dependencies` to update Prusti.

 ### Snippets